IRL

 Are you sure you want to delete this message?

-There is a lot to know about consent: how to ask for it, how to give it, how to negotiate it.
+There is a lot to know about consent: how to ask for it, how to give it, and how to negotiate it.

 Read about it here.

-** Ok, so we don't have any prizes, but you can pat yourself on the back for the right answer!
+🎉 Ok, so we don't have any prizes, but you can pat yourself on the back for the right answer!

 You successfully shared the app